Rethinking Atwood’s law

 Nonsense you say!

 Sass is 7 years old if no mistake, and has come a long since its early days.
-In 7 years, and especially because of silly guys like me loving doing crazy shits, a lot of stuff has been made in Sass already.
+In 7 years, and especially because of silly people like me loving doing crazy shits, a lot of stuff has been made in Sass already.
 Let’s see:

 - a JSON parser;